DeanNonatomic/haxebox/README.md

 Then you can use the 'com.haxebox.factory.PhysicsFactory.hx' class to read the exported JSON data and create you a Nape body thusly:

-// Pass in the address to the JSON file, but leave out the '.json' extension
+// To load in the exported data, pass in the address to the JSON file to 'loadPhysicsData',
-// You only need to do this once.
+// but leave out the '.json' extension.
+You only need to do this once.
 PhysicsFactory.loadPhysicsData("data/ExamplePhysicsData");

 // Then get a new Nape body out of PhysicsFactory class by passing in the body name
 // and position data to 'createPhysicsBody'.
-// Do this for each new body you wish to create. var x = 50;
+// Do this for each new body you wish to create.
+var x = 50;
 var y = 50;
 var body = PhysicsFactory.createPhysicsBody("ExampleBox", x, y);